sirnewton01/anon-ssh/README.md

 Host key verification failed.
 ```

-Note that when SSH anonymously there are no guarantees that the server will
+Note that when using SSH anonymously there are no guarantees that the server
-support any particular command, or even interactive shell access.
+will support any particular command, or even interactive shell access.
 In this
 framework it is left up to the user to discover hosts and side-band
 communication channels via search engines, DNS, or even word of mouth to
 know the kinds of services being offered by the host.
 One recommendation to